Kopelson/-momentCalendarScheduler/README.md

 ### Save the days time block
 ![save](https://user-images.githubusercontent.com/57735283/94873659-a637ff00-0404-11eb-9dd4-0fb2361331b5.gif)

 <p>A user can enter text into anytime slot and save it to local storage.
-The browser will load with existing entrys that are saved to local storage.</p>
+The browser will load with existing entry's that are saved to local storage.</p>

 ## Tools
  ### JQuery $